Wh1ter0sEo4/Elliotindustries-discord/README.md

 # Elliot Industries (TM)

-A BetterDiscord Theme, inspired from https://commandcrafterhd.github.io/.
+A BetterDiscord Theme, inspired from CommandCrafterHd.